prpole/dissertation/chapter1/main.md

 brutality that she would later embrace regarding literal gardening.
-Accordingly, the role of the human as simultaneous producer and product of the environment is more complicated as it appears in *Herland* than this later depiction of the gardener’s task.
+Accordingly, the role of the human as simultaneous producer and product of the environment is more complicated as it appears in *Herland* than this later depiction of the gardener's task. <!-- get rid of the apology-->

 [^ln-eugenics-criticism]: The topic of eugenics, along with the question of race in Gilman more generally, has been a major and controversial topic of